clementfarabet/persist/README.md

    url = 'localhost',
    port = 6379,
-   verbose = false, -- this is not only used on startup namespace = 'th'  -- this is the namespace in Redis })
+   verbose = false, -- this is not only used on startup namespace = 'th',  -- this is the namespace in Redis clear = false, -- clear all the data
+})
 ```